alphaone/alphaone.github.io/_includes/hello.md

 <img class="profile" src="/assets/torsten.png">
-My name is Torsten Mangner.
+My name is **Torsten Mangner**.
 I am a software developer and quality expert.

 I am very interested in getting to know you and your project.
 Maybe there is a chance that I can support you.